bowheart/react-zedux/README.md

 Every provided store needs a unique identifier, which will usually be a custom Provider component.

-Custom Providers are used to define a store's interface &ndash; how child components can interact with the store.
-They don't actually have to expose the store itself!
-The `<Provider />` component's `store` prop can be any observable!
+Custom Providers are used to define a store's api &ndash; how child components can interact with the store.
+This is nice for binding action creators, selectors, and hooks to the store.

 We can create global or component-bound stores.
 Attaching component-bound stores to the global store hierarchy is easy, but not always necessary.